CodeYourFuture/immersive-go-course/http-auth/README.md

 ### Status codes

-You're going to make a server that responds to `GET` requests with some of the common ones when a client makes a request to the appropriate URL: 200, 404, 500.
+We are going to make a server that responds to `GET` requests with some of the common ones when a client makes a request to the appropriate URL: 200, 404, 500.

-Update your go code so that each of the following paths works.
+Update our go code so that each of the following paths works.
 Notice how the URL matches the code that is returned:

 - `/200` -> 200 OK
 - `/404` -> 404 Not found